Lincolnshire Police Federation

 Don’t forget to read the Privacy Notice attached, as the subscription form requires you to sign that you have read it.

-Who administers the fund?
+Who administers the Fund?

 What it means to be a trustee

-Attending meetings regularly every quarter and finding a deputy if you are unable to attend is the only activity asked of you.
-Meetings are usually arranged 12 months in advance so you have plenty of warning.
+Trustees have defined roles within Charities and more information may be obtained through the Charity Commission website.
+They are part of our responsibility to our community.
+Trustee meetings are held every quarter and are usually arranged 12 months in advance so there is plenty of notice for diaries.
 Dealing with confidential material in the meeting and making decisions about how best to help our colleagues in distress are matters of concern for the Trustees.

-Current trustees
+Current trustees:

 • CC Paul Gibson - President